jfo/blog/source/posts/sild-step-in-the-stream.md

 exits.
 I then `fclose()` the connection to the file because I clean up after myself.

-A FILE pointer, despite its name, is actually usually referred to as a stream in C, for "historical reasons" (as vaguely stated in the [GNU manual](ftp://ftp.gnu.org/old-gnu/Manuals/glibc-2.2.3/html_chapter/libc_12.html))
+A FILE, despite its name, is actually usually referred to as a stream in C, for "historical reasons" (as vaguely stated in the [GNU manual](ftp://ftp.gnu.org/old-gnu/Manuals/glibc-2.2.3/html_chapter/libc_12.html))

-This is a more flexible interpretation of what is happening with regard to FILE objects, as they serve as a universal interface to many UNIX systems and IO devices- consider that the same abstraction is in play when a device interface is represented as a 'device file' in `/dev/*`.
-This is a file in name only, and actually serves as a powerful abstraction api over top of the device that it is meant to represent.
+This "stream" idea is a more flexible interpretation of what is happening with regard to FILE objects, as they serve as a universal interface to many UNIX systems and IO devices- consider that the same abstraction is in play when a device interface is represented as a 'device file' in `/dev/*`.
+I wrote about that while playing with monomes [here](/monome-part-mono/).
+This is a FILE in name only, and actually serves as a powerful abstraction api over top of the device that it is meant to represent.

 Further, we've already interfaced quite a bit with standard streams such as standard out (`stdout`) and standard error (`stderr`), which are both FILE